| AI Mandate Playbook

 Build vs. Buy — What to Consider

-The teams that will look smart in two years aren't necessarily the ones that built the most.
-They're the ones that built the right things — and bought the rest from vendors who've thought harder about the infrastructure, security, and audit requirements than any accounting team could reasonably sustain on its own.
+The teams that will look smart in two years won't be the ones that built the most.
+They'll be the ones that built the right things and bought the rest from vendors who've already solved for security, audit, and infrastructure at a depth no accounting team should try to replicate.

 Build